A Challenge To Coaches In The Wake of Another Tragedy

 Our Voice, Platform Must Be Used

 Recognize that your voice carries weight, your platform has merit and your athletes will listen and respond.
 When a coach makes a suggestion or emphasizes a point athletes take it to heart and think about it more than when a teacher, parent, or administrator says the same thing.
-I don't want to diminish the importance of teachers, parents, or administrator - I am two of the three - but a coach can hold the attention of an athlete in a different, more focused way much of the time.

 It’s not just professional athletes who can be heard though.
 College, high school, and middle school athletes all have a voice as well.
 The platform is given to them on a smaller scale, but the platform still exists.
 Look in the stands and you’ll see people who have come to watch them play.
 Fellow students, parents and community members share and comment on social media posts about the wins and losses, news reporters write about, take pictures of, and create videos for their audiences to see.
 People pay attention to athletes no matter how big or small the school.